-Capital One Bank: 360 Checking for Capital One Bank is a popular low-fee account that gives you flexible overdraft options, including multiple with no fees.
-The account has a limited branch footprint and works great as an online-only bank.
-There are some fees for less common services like cashier’s checks, stop payments and outgoing wires.
-But most people can use the account for free.
+Capital One Bank: 360 Checking from Capital One Bank is a popular low-fee account that gives you flexible overdraft options, including multiple with no fees.
+The account has a limited branch footprint and works great as an online bank.
+There are some fees for less common services like cashier’s checks, stop payments and outgoing wires, but most people can use the account for free.

-You work hard for your money, and you shouldn’t have to give any of it to the bank.
-Banks make most of their money by lending out the funds you keep on deposit, so they don’t need those extra overdraft fees to get by.
-Banks make plenty of money without charging any fees for checking and savings accounts, so you should be wary of any account with recurring or high fees.
+You work hard for your money, and you shouldn’t have to give any of it to a bank.
+Banks make most of their money by lending out the funds you keep on deposit, so they don’t need those extra fees to get by.
+Banks make plenty without charging fees for checking and savings accounts, so you should be wary of any account with recurring or high fees.

-When you pick the best accounts and stay in tune with your budget and finances, you won’t pay any bank fees at all.
-For banking customers like you, that’s the best deal around.
+When you pick the best accounts and stay in tune with your budget and finances, you won’t pay many bank fees—or possibly any at all, and that’s the best deal around.